Exploring 20 unique mint varieties

 garden mint plant

-Garden mint is one of the most commonly grown mints in the UK, often found in herb beds and kitchen gardens, though it is typically known by its other name, spearmint!
-It also has various other names, such as common mint, lamb mint, and green mint.
+Garden mint is one of the most commonly grown mints in the UK, often found in herb beds and kitchen gardens, though it is typically known by its other name, Spearmint!
+It also has various other names, such as Common mint, Lamb mint, Spanish mint, and Green mint.
 It has broad green leaves with a refreshing, classic minty aroma and flavour.
 Hardy and vigorous, it’s a classic.

 Taste: Cool and slightly sweet